This page is continually improving.

 -

-If you find a yeast you like, try it on different recipes.
-Mastering the yeast is key to repetition and therefore, quality.
+Experimenting with different types of yeast can yield many different types of beers.
+If you find a yeast you like, try it in different recipes.
+Mastering yeast is the key to repetition and, therefore, quality.

-As we say: If you can read a recipe, tell time, boil water, and stir a pot, you can make good beer.
+As we say: if you can read a recipe, tell time, boil water, and stir a pot, you can make good beer.
 If you have patience, you can make great beer!!